5 Website Design Do’s & Don’ts: A Strategic Guide for Equestrian Brands

 A website is the foundation of your equestrian brand’s digital presence.
 It is the first impression for new clients, the reference point for sponsors, and the central hub for everything from sales to storytelling.
 Yet too often, equestrian websites fall into the trap of looking good on the surface while failing to perform as strategic business tools.

 This difference is especially stark when you compare equestrian sport to mainstream global sports like football.
-Footballers rarely need a personal website—the industry’s media rights, broadcast deals, and social media machinery ensure their names stay constantly in circulation.
+Footballers rarely need a personal website.
+The industry’s media rights, broadcast deals, and social media machinery ensure their names stay constantly in circulation.
 Equestrian athletes, however, cannot rely on billion-dollar ecosystems to generate visibility.
-For them, a website isn’t optional—it is essential owned media, providing a permanent and professional showcase that social media alone cannot replicate.
+For them, a website is not optional.
+It is essential owned media, providing a permanent and professional showcase that social media alone cannot replicate.

-Research highlights how high the stakes are: more than 50% of users say they would not recommend a business with a poorly designed mobile site, and loading delays of just one second can reduce conversions by up to 7%.
-In equestrian sport—where competition is fierce and credibility is everything—these small design oversights can be the difference between attracting new business or being dismissed in seconds.
+Research highlights how high the stakes are.
+More than 50 percent of users say they would not recommend a business with a poorly designed mobile site, and loading delays of just one second can reduce conversions by up to 7 percent.
+In equestrian sport, where competition is fierce and credibility is everything, these small design oversights can be the difference between attracting new business or being dismissed in seconds.

 1. Performance and Mobile Optimisation

 Performance is equally critical.
 Large image files, unoptimised video, or unnecessary animations can all slow loading speeds, frustrating visitors.
+In 2025, performance expectations have only increased, particularly on mobile connections.
 The do’s here are simple: compress images, prioritise clean coding, and regularly test your site across devices.
-The don’ts are equally clear: avoid auto-playing media, clunky forms that don’t work on mobile, and any design choice that prioritises “wow factor” over usability.
+The don’ts are equally clear: avoid auto-playing media, clunky forms that do not work on mobile, and any design choice that prioritises visual impact over usability.
 A fast, responsive site signals credibility and helps ensure visitors stay long enough to act.

 Case in point: a professional rider listing horses for sale may rely on high-quality video footage.
 If that video takes too long to load on mobile, the potential buyer may leave the site before ever seeing the horse.
-Optimisation here isn’t cosmetic, it’s commercial.
+Optimisation here is not cosmetic, it is commercial.

 2. Clarity and the User Journey

 Websites must guide visitors, not overwhelm them.
 Research on digital behaviour consistently shows that users scan rather than read in detail, making clarity a decisive factor in engagement.
-For equestrian brands, this means structuring your site so that core actions—viewing sale horses, booking lessons, learning about services, or exploring sponsor visibility—are intuitive and frictionless.
+For equestrian brands, this means structuring your site so that core actions such as viewing sale horses, booking lessons, learning about services, or exploring sponsor visibility are intuitive and frictionless.

 The “do” is to design around the user journey.
-Every page should lead somewhere meaningful, supported by clear calls-to-action like “Book a Lesson,” “Join Our Mailing List,” or “Enquire About Sponsorship.”
-Strategic signposts—buttons, directional imagery, or contrasting colours—help guide the eye without shouting.
-The “don’t” is clutter: overwhelming menus, endless text blocks, or competing calls-to-action that confuse rather than direct.
+Every page should lead somewhere meaningful, supported by clear calls to action like “Book a Lesson,” “Join Our Mailing List,” or “Enquire About Sponsorship.”
+Strategic signposts, including buttons, directional imagery, or contrasting colours, help guide the eye without shouting.
+The “don’t” is clutter.
+Overwhelming menus, endless text blocks, or competing calls to action confuse rather than direct.
 A visitor unsure of what to do next will almost always do nothing.

 For example, an event organiser might want visitors to buy tickets, explore the line-up, and learn about sponsors.
 If all of this information is hidden under vague menu labels, the opportunity is lost.
 Clear CTAs like “Book Tickets Now” or “Meet Our Sponsors” transform browsing into action.